Rhode Island’s Worst Maritime Disaster

 Due mostly to the freezing winter weather over 143 perished, and only 19 survived, ten members of the crew, and only nine passengers.
 The few who survived were in a horrible condition from the freezing temperatures and icy waters.
 After the investigation, the pilot Anson, who went down with the ship, was blamed for steering the Larchmont in the wrong direction when approaching the schooner Harry Knowlton.
 An official accounting of the Larchmont‘s passengers was never made since the list perished with the ship.

-Years later, recommendations from the Larchmont’s disaster required multiple lists of passengers and crew to be created and distributed between the vessel and on shore destinations in case of further disasters.
-Out of many of New England’s shipwrecks and disasters, many safety regulations were further established to help prevent or minimize these events, and to help mariners, passengers, and family members of victims and survivors.
+Although Watch Hill Lighthouse guided many vessels and their crews in fair and inclement weather, shipwrecks still occurred in the area.
+Unfortunately, two of the worst maritime disasters occurred near Watch Hill Lighthouse, the sinking of the Larchmont as mentioned above, and the collision between the Nettie Cushing and the Metis.
+Years later, recommendations from the Larchmont’s disaster, and beforehand, after the tragedy of the Metis, established laws that required multiple lists of passengers and crew to be created and distributed between the vessel and on shore destinations in case of further disasters.
+Out of many of New England’s shipwrecks and disasters, even though changes would take many years, many safety regulations were further established to help prevent or minimize these events, and to help mariners, passengers, and family members of victims and survivors.
+Many of these changes are utilized today.

 Join, Learn, Support the The American Lighthouse Foundation